 Cheating in Relationships: How it Happens and How to Heal

-As an entrepreneur coach, I often meet people dealing with personal problems that spill over into their work lives.
+As a healing and leadership coach, I often meet people dealing with personal problems that spill over into their work lives.
 One common problem is when someone cheats on their partner, which can really mess up both their personal and professional lives.
 It’s important to understand why people come up with excuses to justify cheating, because it can wreck relationships and make it hard to focus on work.

 In this article, we’ll look at why people make excuses for cheating and how it can hurt relationships.
 We’ll also talk about how to communicate better, especially for those who grew up in strict families where everything had to be perfect.
 First, let’s talk about the mindset behind why someone would think it is okay to cheat on their partner.